Audiological care consists of:

 Referral required for audiological care

-For audiological care, you will require a referral from a general practitioner, a medical specialist, a youth doctor, a doctor for the mentally disabled, a clinical technologist or a specialist in geriatric medicine.
+For audiological care, you will require a referral from a general practitioner, a medical specialist, a youth doctor, a doctor for the mentally disabled, a clinical technologist, a specialist in geriatric medicine or triage hearing specialist.
 The referral will remain valid for a period of twelve months, commencing on the day the referral was issued.